Khazarkar

 - Zibanalêth, Corralum rebel of Khimilêth - "A Caste Society"

-In the Gulimbor Cataclysm (996 - 1203), the First Khazarkar Empire abandoned Gulimbor.
-Most of went far north to the Cinazan region, then got caught up in a civil war, and then became citizens of the Second Khazarkar Empire.
+In the Gulimbor Cataclysm (996 - 1203), the Khazarkars were again on the move.
+Most went far north to Cinazan.
+There after a civil war, they established the Second Khazarkar Empire.

 Khazarkars of the First Khazarkar Empire and the Second, have a haughtiness about them that comes from long indoctrination.